By Claudia Leu on 23.01.2020 | 5 minutes reading time

 The classic, anonymous annual employee survey with many questions and quantitative data no longer corresponded to the dynamic, innovative culture of localsearch.
 So the HR managers set out in search of a better alternative.
-With Pulse, they found what they were looking for.
+With Pulse Feedback, they found what they were looking for.

 Localsearch wanted to sharpen the focus of the annual employee survey and place more emphasis on the company’s purpose, its clients, and the development of its teams and employees.
 The survey should be short and regular, but at shorter intervals and more frequently.
 The goal was to obtain qualitative feedback from employees that is useful for the company.
 Ideally, these should be transparent comments that strengthen an open, non-judgmental feedback culture.
 These were localsearch’s main requirements for a new survey tool.

 Today, Pulse Feedback replaces the classic employee survey at localsearch.
 The advantage: With only seven questions, the survey is more efficient and more appealing.
 The results can be viewed immediately after completing the survey.
 Instead of letting off steam anonymously, the focus is on transparent, constructive feedback.
 The feedbacks are are shown within each team with name and photo and to all others in anonymous form.
 Every single team is responsible for working with the survey results.
 Instead of an annual employee survey, Pulse Feedback surveys the current mood two to three times a year.

 With its digital business model, localsearch is at the forefront of digital transformation.
 Pulse Feedback and the team at Creaholic are ideal partners in these fast-moving times.
 With feedback loops at shorter intervals, localsearch reacts to rapidly changing situations and increases the company’s reaction time.
 The results are available in real-time.
 Teams initiate changes directly.

 Every single employee can make a contribution